Keasys/SDTxUnity3d/README.md

 Bubble object are a mathematical modelization of a bubble's sound it has three parameters
 * radius

     bubble's radius
 * depth

     bubble's distance from the surface
 * riseFactor

     velocity at which the bubble reach the surface
+* update

+    reset the bubble at inititial values, being able to make sound again

 ## FluidFlow
+Fluidflow

 ## WindFlow